where to watch, lineups and refereeing

 lineups

-Atlético-GO: Renan; Dudu, Wanderson, Klaus and Jefferson; Baralhas, Edson Fernando, Marlon Freitas and Jorginho; Wellington Rato and Churin.
-Technician: Eduardo Baptista.
+CUIABA: Walter; Marllon, Joaquim and Alan Empereur (Paulão); João Lucas (Daniel Guedes), Camilo, Pepê and Igor Cariús; Alesson, Valdivia and Deyverson.
+Technician: Antonio Oliveira.

-Sao Paulo: Jandrei; Ferraresi, Diego Costa and Léo; Igor Vinícius, Gabriel Neves (Pablo Maia), Rodrigo Nestor, Igor Gomes and Reinaldo; Patrick (Luciano) and Calleri.
+SAO PAULO: Jandrei; Ferraresi, Diego Costa and Léo; Igor Vinícius, Gabriel Neves (Pablo Maia), Rodrigo Nestor, Patrick (Galoppo) and Welington (Reinaldo); Luciano and Calleri.
 Technician: Rogerio Ceni.

 embezzlement